Thermal quench of a dynamical QCD model in an external electric field

-The equilibration time for the slow quench regime is displayed in Fig.\ref{slow} for $2\pi\alpha' E_0=0.001$.
-In this case, the electric field changes slowly over a long period of time, leading to an adiabatic response as the system has enough time to adjust to the energy injection and relax.
-One could observe from this figure that for smaller values of $k$, the points corresponding to different temperatures are widely separated, while increasing the characteristic time scale leads to decreasing the rescaled equilibration time, and in large $k$ limit, the equilibration time scales as $t_{eq}\sim 1/k^2$ and the curves of different temperatures coincide.
+The equilibration time for the slow quench regime is displayed in Fig.~\ref{slow} for $2\pi\alpha' E_0=0.001$.
+In this case, the electric field changes slowly over a long period, leading to an adiabatic response as the system has enough time to adjust to the energy injection and relax.
+From this figure, could find that for smaller values of $k$, the points corresponding to different temperatures are widely separated, while increasing the characteristic time scale leads to decreasing the rescaled equilibration time, and in large $k$ limit, the equilibration time scales as $t_{eq}\sim 1/k^2$ and the curves of different temperatures coincide.
 This could be regarded as a consequence of the zero entropy production in the adiabatic limit, analog to the slow quench regime behavior found in \cite{Buchel:2014gta}.